 Our jazz camp gives students opportunities to interact and perform with professional jazz musicians throughout a week of music-making in small group/combo settings.
 Areas of study will include jazz improvisation, jazz theory, basic arranging skills, and the art of jazz listening.
 Camp activities include rehearsals, masterclasses, classes, as well as recreation and entertainment programs.
 Camp concerts and recitals are free and open to the public.

-Alan Huckleberry, coordinator
+Alan Huckleberry, featured clinician and camp coordinator

-To register, use the new online ISMC application form and credit card payment option on the Application page.
+To register, use the online ISMC application form and credit card payment option on the Application page.

 Dr. Richard Mark Heidel, Director